komalashrafsyed/mikrotikapipingutilityapt/README.md

 $ sudo apt-get install mikrotikapiping </br>
 $ export PING_HOME=/opt/ksyed/mikrotikapiping/MikrotikAPIPing.dll </br>

+$ sudo dotnet $PING_HOME </br>

-At this stage the Ping Utilty is installed in your system ready to be used!
+At this stage the Mikrotik Ping Utiltiy is installed in your system ready to be used!